blinklabs-io/docs/src/content/docs/guides/docker-images/cardano-configs.md

   ghcr.io/blinklabs-io/cardano-configs:latest /output preprod
 ```

-> **Compatibility:** The current `mainnet`, `preprod`, and `preview` configurations require Cardano node `11.1.0` or newer.
-Older node versions cannot use these configurations.
-Tools that read these configurations must use snapshot settings under `LedgerDB.Snapshots` rather than the removed top-level fields `NumOfDiskSnapshots` and `SnapshotInterval`.
-The `mainnet` configuration uses `GenesisMode`.

 Omit `preprod` to copy every bundled network.
 Supported directories normally
 include `mainnet`, `preprod`, `preview`, `sanchonet`, and `devnet` when devnet
 files were included.
 An unknown network fails with available directories.